-Bromelain is a digestive aid.
-It has not been shown to treat or prevent cancer or other serious medical conditions.
+Bromelain has anti-inflammatory properties but it has not been shown to treat or prevent cancer.

 Bromelain, obtained from the stem of the pineapple, is an enzyme that breaks down protein molecules.
 In laboratory experiments, bromelain prevented several steps of blood clotting and decreased some substances that cause inflammation.
 Bromelain increases the absorption of antibiotics and when used topically, helps remove dead and damaged tissue from burns.
 Bromelain can help digestion and absorption in patients with digestive tract cancers.
 Anticancer activity has not been studied in humans.